-Level 15: Prosperity reduces the cooldown of Swiftmend (adding a 2nd charge) and is paired with Soul of the Forest for a strong raiding build.
-Cenarion Ward is a good option for dungeons and 5-mans (gives a ward that applies a HOT after someone takes damage – use this on a tank).
+Level 15: Prosperity reduces the cooldown of Swiftmend (adding a 2nd charge) and is typically paired with Soul of the Forest.
+White this build was strong early on, it has fallen out of favor in recent months.
+Cenarion Ward gives a ward that applies a HOT after someone takes damage (use this on a tank).
 Cenarion Ward has emerged as a strong talent for most situations.
-Abundance causes your rejuvs to speed up healing touches & increases the crit chance of regrowth (useful when paired with germination for smaller group content, but this might also cause you to run out of mana too fast, and is not generally recommended).
+Abundance causes your rejuvs to speed up healing touches & increases the crit chance of regrowth (useful when paired with germination for smaller group content, but this will cause you to run out of mana too fast, and is not generally recommended).

 Level 45: Affinity talents: Your affinity talent lets you choose an off-role spec where you pick up more abilities that make you pretty decent at one off-role thing at a time, rather than crappy at all off-role things all the time.
 Choose whatever affinity best fits what you want to do.
 Balance is the more obvious pairing for the added range & DPS outside of dungeons/raids, but the other two still have applicable uses.

 Level 60: Choose a crowd control talent.
 Typhoon (knockback) is probably the most obvious choice, but Mighty Bash (close range stun) can also work.

 Level 75: Soul of the Forest is a strong burst healing talent (Casting Swiftmend increases the healing done by your Wild Growth.
 Pair with the level 15 Prosperity talent).
 However, this has fallen out of favor in recent months.
 Cultivation provides more consistent healing, with less burst potential (Your rejuv targets get an extra HOT on them when they’re low on health), and has emerged as a strong talent for most situations.
 Incarnation (a cooldown increasing healing) falls behind the other two, although it may be situationally useful.